macccorehenni/OCStories/Celesteia/CelesteiaPro-Ch1.md

 "Okay, if you aren't gonna spill your skills.
 But we need to take you to the department to hear your side."

-Lisanna smiled, perhaps a bit too widely for Celesteia's
+Lisanna smiled, perhaps a bit too widely for Celesteia's tastes.
+She hadn't known Lisanna for long, but the faerie wasn't _too_ hard to read, after all.
+She was hiding some details about the officer that might be helpful to know.

+"Lisanna, come clean to me.